appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 Appcircle needs an SMTP server to send emails for operations such as user authorization, Testing Distribution, notification emails.

 The `global.yaml` configuration file contains `.global.smtp` key to store the SMTP settings that the Appcircle will use.

-- `auth`: Should be 'true' if the SMTP server requires authentication.
-False for otherwise.
-- `username`: SMTP username for authentication if the `auth` is set to 'true'.
-You can leave the value empty if the `auth` is false.
-- `password`: SMTP password for authentication if the `auth` is set to 'true'.
-You can leave the value empty if the `auth` is false.
-  @TODO: deprecate this
-- `domain`: SMTP server domain name.
-- `host`: Domain or IP address of the SMTP server.
-- `port`: Port number of the SMTP server.
-- `from`: Email address that Appcircle will send emails from.
-- `ssl`: Set to 'true' if the SMTP server uses SSL/TLS protocol for secure communication, typically on port 465.
-- `tls`: Set to 'true' if the SMTP server uses StartTLS protocol for upgrading an unencrypted connection to a secure one, typically on port 587.

 :::tip
 For most cases, `ssl` and `tls` can't be 'true' at the same time.